akka/akka/akka-docs/rst/scala/actors.rst

 :class:`IllegalArgumentEception` if no or multiple matching constructors are found.

-Deprecated Variants
+Dangerous Variants
-^^^^^^^^^^^^^^^^^^^

-Up to Akka 2.1 there were also the following possibilities (which are retained for a migration period):
+^^^^^^^^^^^^^^^^^^

 .. includecode:: code/docs/actor/ActorDocSpec.scala#creating-props-deprecated

-The first one is deprecated because the case class structure changed between Akka 2.1 and 2.2.

-The two variants in the middle are deprecated because :class:`Props` are primarily concerned with actor creation and thus the “creator” part should be explicitly set when creating an instance.
-In case you want to deploy one actor in the same was as another, simply use ``Props(...).withDeploy(otherProps.deploy)``.

-The last one is not technically deprecated, but it is not recommended to be used within another actor because it encourages to close over the enclosing scope, resulting in non-serializable :class:`Props` and possibly race conditions (breaking the actor encapsulation).
+This method is not recommended to be used within another actor because it encourages to close over the enclosing scope, resulting in non-serializable :class:`Props` and possibly race conditions (breaking the actor encapsulation).
 We will provide a macro-based solution in a future release which allows similar syntax without the headaches, at which point this variant will be properly deprecated.
 On the other hand using this variant in a :class:`Props` factory in the actor’s companion object as documented under “Recommended Practices” below is completely fine.

 There were two use-cases for these methods: passing constructor arguments to the actor—which is solved by the newly introduced